sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

 ## sparkle-cli

-Sparkle 2 includes a command line utility that can update Sparkle-based applications and bundles.
-This tool is a [thin wrapper around using Sparkle's framework](https://github.com/sparkle-project/Sparkle/tree/2.x/sparkle-cli) to update external bundles.
+Sparkle 2 has a command line utility that can update Sparkle-based applications and bundles.

+Note software that can update other Sparkle based apps often use [SPUUpdater](/documentation/api-reference/Classes/SPUUpdater.html) directly however.
+The [source code of sparkle-cli]((https://github.com/sparkle-project/Sparkle/tree/2.x/sparkle-cli)) shows how to update external bundles and shows how options like `--check-immediately` are implemented.
+If you want to deploy `sparkle-cli`, we recommend customizing its `PRODUCT_BUNDLE_IDENTIFIER` in `ConfigSparkleTool.xcconfig` and building it from source.

 ### Usage